boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 # DHCP NRLP Option

-> Note that DHCP can only signal a rate policy change when the client first joins the network or renews its lease, whereas IPv6 ND can update the rate policy at the network's discretion.
+> Note that the base DHCP can only signal a rate policy change when the client first joins the network or renews its lease, whereas IPv6 ND can update the rate policy at the network's discretion. {{?RFC6704}}
+  specifies an approach for forcing reconfiguration of individual hosts without suffering from the limitations of the FORCERENEW design in {{?RFC3203}}.

 ## Option Format